AbhiDude01/Generics/README.md

 ## Contributing

 Contributions to the library are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/example/repo).

-## License

-This library is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.